-Phone scams are a common way for criminals to con people out of money using various tricks to get your personal or financial information.
+Phone scams are a common way for criminals to con people out of money.
 Be aware of some of the most common phone scams and find out what you can do to stay safe.

 What is a cold call?

 Cold calls are phone calls from companies trying to sell you something, even though they have had no business with you previously.
 Cold calls aren’t usually illegal and don’t necessarily count as a scam although they can be annoying, frustrating and even frightening.